 Aluminum softball bats are being used by players of all different age ranges.
 From Tee Ball bats and Youth bats all the way up to the highest level college ranks.
 For those softball players out there, remember that some of your Leagues will require single wall alloy bats.

-To use the bat size chart below, all you have to do is follow these three simple steps:
+To use our interactive bat size chart below, follow these simple steps:

-Remember, this chart is strictly a recommendation and it will ultimately come down to your personal preference, hitting style, and strength.
+Remember, this chart is strictly a recommendation, and it will ultimately come down to your personal preference, hitting style, and strength.
 Experiment with different lengths and weights until you find one that is best for you!
-Remember, if you need further assistance, our customer coaches are available 24/7 to answer any questions you may have.
+If you need further assistance, our customer coaches are available 24/7 to answer any questions you may have.
 Click here to live chat!